Official US Government Icon

 • Ability to advance DOT’s stated performance metrics, action items, or other public benchmarks.

-• Ability to leverage DOT investments to generate greater national or community benefits, especially to historically disadvantaged or under-resourced communities.
+• Ability to leverage DOT investments to generate greater national or community benefits.

 • Ability to pilot new technologies or approaches to partnership that may yield important research or programmatic or policy insights to inform future program design.